Bragg's law: Bragg condition

-Note that moving particles, including electrons, protons and neutrons, have an associated wavelength called de Broglie wavelength.
-A diffraction pattern is obtained by measuring the intensity of scattered waves as a function of scattering angle.
-Very strong intensities known as Bragg peaks are obtained in the diffraction pattern at the points where the scattering angles satisfy Bragg condition.
-As mentioned in the introduction, this condition is a special case of the more general Laue equations, and the Laue equations can be shown to reduce to the Bragg condition under additional assumptions.
+A map of the intensities of the scattered waves as a function of their angle is called a diffraction pattern.
+Strong intensities known as Bragg peaks are obtained in the diffraction pattern when the scattering angles satisfy Bragg condition.
+This is a special case of the more general Laue equations, and the Laue equations can be shown to reduce to the Bragg condition with additional assumptions.